- Take 5, relax and enjoy a read...

 Best glacier views without a helicopter: Alex Knob Track (8-hour return)

-Accessed from the Glacier Access Road, just south of the Waiho River Bridge, this full day 17-kilometre hike is quite the gut buster and one of the best all-day things to do in Franz Josef.
-The upside however are the killer Franz Josef Glacier views you’ll be rewarded with on reaching the Alex Knob summit.
+Accessed from the Glacier Access Road, just south of the Waiho River Bridge, this full-day 17-kilometre hike is quite the gut buster and one of the best all-day things to do in Franz Josef.
+The upside however is the killer Franz Josef Glacier views you’ll be rewarded with on reaching the Alex Knob summit.
 Leave the more pedestrian sightseeing trails behind and take the zigzag track past rimu, r?t? and k?mahi forest and through alpine meadows to the Rata Lookout.
 From there, follow the trail markers to the summit enjoying wider views of glaciers and the Tasman Sea.
 Climb past the turn-off to Lake Wombat, and the magnificent Franz Josef will come into frame.
 Push onto the Christmas Lookout and the mighty Alex Knob summit for the best views without flying!
+It's only 8 minutes drive to the entrance from our Franz Josef motel accommodation.

 Best West Coast views and wildlife: Okarito Trig walk (1.5 hours)